-Grantham Scholar Jonas Cromwell researches how food produced by farmers in East Africa becomes waste and how/if waste is being re-integrated into food systems.
+Grantham Scholar Dr Jonas Cromwell now works at the Faculty of Environment, University of Leeds, where Grantham alumni Dr Carol Auma already works.
+At the Grantham Centre he researched how food produced by farmers in East Africa becomes waste and how/if waste is being re-integrated into food systems.

 With a rising world population, producing and distributing enough food to feed everyone creates many challenges for the food industry.